gjsify/types/grl-0.3/README.md

 ```

 Depending on your project configuration, it is recommended to use a bundler like [esbuild](https://esbuild.github.io/).
 You can find examples using different bundlers [here](https://github.com/gjsify/ts-for-gir/tree/main/examples).

+## Other packages

+All existing pre-generated packages can be found on [gjsify/types](https://github.com/gjsify/types).